outreachy/website/docs/organizer-manual.md

  * **Check final applications for mentions of jobs or other time commitments** Sometimes applicants aren't truthful, and don't include all their time commitments on their initial application.
 If you notice they mention a job or classes, email them with a sternly worded warning and ask questions about their time commitments.
  * **Check for mentors over-committing themselves** Review all the mentors in each community.
 If one mentor has selected two interns, ask if they have a co-mentor who can help them.
 If they don't, and the community is new to Outreachy, tell them they shouldn't select more than one intern.

+### Intern strength checking

+If you see an applicant who doesn't seem strong (e.g. ranked as a 3), send the following email to the mentor and coordinator:

+I've been checking on the strength of selected Outreachy interns.
+I have some concerned about your intern selection.

+I noticed that you selected APPLICANT for the COMMUNITY project "PROJECT".
+You rated them as a RATING.

+I looked through their contributions, and I noticed CONCERN.

+1. How has the applicant shown they have the skills to be a successful Outreachy intern?
+2. How has the applicant shown they have good communication skills?
+3. How often does the applicant ask questions when they're stuck?
+4. How often have they been in contact with mentors?
+5. Have they joined the community's public chat?
+How active are they?

+In order for the internship to be successful, we need Outreachy mentors to only accept applicants who have a good chance of being successful.
+We especially look for applicants who have strong communication skills and are in contact with their mentors.

+Outreachy organizers view this internship as a fellowship.
+Mentors should not expect a certain project to be completed by the intern, but rather expect that the intern's work will be adjusted to the level of their ability, their interests, and the project's priorities throughout the internship.

+If you are unsure of the applicant's skills for this project, are you flexible with modifying the project tasks to fit the applicant's skills?

 ## Invoicing

 ### Billing Information